 In an age where many businesses operate around always-on, high speed Internet access, "place" is irrelevant.
 When you can dip into almost the entirety of the world's knowledge from the phone in your pocket, you're always able to research, buy and advocate.
 It's not about Place any longer.
 Now, it's about Access.
 What can a brand give me at this precise moment that I want or need?
 That's the bar companies now have to clear, and it's not easy."
 Jay Baer

-The key here is not to disseminate your "home base" (your store or website), but rather to create a cross-channel presence that considers a customers’ entire purchase journey, not just where they seal the deal.
+The key here is not to disseminate your home base, but rather to create a cross-channel presence that considers a customer’s entire purchase journey, not just where they seal the deal.

-This idea deals with product promotion, but also goes far beyond it; for example, Help Scout’s presence on Twitter has as much to do with providing great customer service through fast answers as is has to do with promoting our articles and resources.
+This idea deals goes far beyond product promotion; for example, Help Scout’s presence on Twitter has as much to do with providing great customer service through fast answers as it has to do with promoting our articles and resources.

 Customers want your business to be accessible.
 They want to know that your support will have their backs.
 To achieve this, they need to see you engaging with other customers to get a sense that you'll be there should something go wrong.